 Investing without a plan is identical to gambling, even if you’re investing in the said solid projects.

-You need to know the what, why, when, how, and where of your investment even before you put the first $1.
+You need to know the what, why, when, how, and where of your investment even before you put in the first $1.

 This will give you a clear head at all times to stay above the volatility and market manipulations.